mark-ssh/ImgBox/README.md

 # ImgBox

-This web app is a virtual photography site where user can send a proposal for a professional photoshoot and get deliverables in form of a photo.
+This web app is a virtual photography site where users can send a proposal for a professional photoshoot and get deliverables in form of images.

 Currently being built...